 Kabocha squash is one of the many magical vegetables that appear in autumn at the farmers markets.
 Like butternut squash and pumpkin, it’s flesh has a vibrant orange color, a sign of the rich nutrients within.
 Roasted slices of kabocha squash make a perfect canvas for fall flavors, and there are many creative ways to change up this dish.
 I shared a similar recipe last year, which paired kabocha squash with toasted walnuts and pomegranate molasses.

-This particular incarnation was inspired by a dish we enjoyed at a great small plates restaurant in Santa Monica called Tar & Roses.
 It’s common to drizzle winter squash with maple syrup before roasting it, but I love the idea of adding it to fresh ricotta and serving it alongside.
 Crunchy fried sage and crispy slices of speck add contrasting textures and flavors.

 Roasted Kabocha Squash with Maple Ricotta, Fried Sage, Crispy Speck and Pomegranate Glaze